yuyi13/ubESTARFM/README.md

 ### IMPORTANT NOTE for *in-situ* LST from OzFlux

 We have found an alternative strategy in processing *in-situ* LST, which does not consider the daylight saving time and expilctly claims the 'seconds' timestep in the TOI (time of interests).
-This strategy is expected to better coincides with the satellite overpass time.
+Compared to the strategy used in our RSE paper (i.e., `4_lst_processing/0_process_ozflux_rse_version.R`), this strategy is expected to better coincides with the satellite overpass time.
 Please refer to the script `4_lst_processing/0_process_ozflux_updated.R` for more details.

 ## Permalink